 By the end of the third year, residents are able to manage all outpatient problems not requiring specialty consultation.
 They also are able to perform all uncomplicated gynecologic and obstetric operations.

 The chief resident has the opportunity to integrate and consolidate his or her knowledge and skills.
-In the fourth year, there are two months of obstetrics, three months of night team, three blocks of gynecologic oncology and three blocks of gynecology and one month spent in faculty office practice.
+In the fourth year, there are two months of obstetrics, three months of night team, three blocks of gynecologic oncology and three blocks of gynecology.
 The obstetric chief resident also follows patients in the high-risk obstetric clinic.
 The chief resident assumes major responsibility for direction of the obstetrical and gynecological services, as well as for direction of his or her outpatient team.
 This resident, under the supervision of the faculty attending, has primary responsibility for the care of service patients.
 Responsibilities include substantial teaching of medical students and junior residents.

 Mission Statement 2013

 On this date, September 4th 2013, we, the residents of Mount Sinai Beth Israel Department of Obstetrics & Gynecology, do present the following statement as our mission for the year to come:

 We shall promote an environment fostering intellectual curiosity & the application of evidence based medicine in clinical practice.
 We are committed to the education of ourselves, our colleagues, & medical students through dynamic & interactive learning while promoting the concepts fundamental to the practice of Obstetrics & Gynecology.